 The fact that your house is still on the market is especially frustrating when you feel like you’ve done everything you’re “supposed” to do to get it sold.
 So, why hasn’t it sold?
 Well…here are some of the most likely reasons that your home still has the “For Sale” sign on the front lawn.

-To put it bluntly..you’ve listed it too high.
-It is said by real estate experts that every house can sell if the house is priced correctly based on the market, and the neighborhood.
+To put it bluntly…you’ve listed the house too high.
+It has been said (and proven) by real estate experts that every house can sell if the house is priced correctly based on the market, value, and the neighborhood.
 If you want to sell the house quickly, the best strategy is to keep the price lower early on, wait a few months, and lower it again.
 Compare your home to others in your area that have been sold recently.
-This is because what homes in your area sold for in 2010 are not going to be the same today.
+This is because what homes in your area sold for in 2009 are not going to sell for the same today.
 Whether the numbers were higher or lower than they are now, they still won’t be the same.
 Your realtor and appraiser will be able to determine the correct number, as many factors go into the price of a home besides what it looks like aesthetically, and how “nice” it is.

-Do not try to sell your home when you are currently doing any substantial or minor work on your property.
+Do not try to sell your home when you are currently doing any major or minor work on your property.
 Buyers are looking to purchase houses that are already completed.
 Curb appeal is essential to selling a home, and not every buyer possesses the creativity to envision the home without a dumpster or a tractor outside.